General Introduction : The State

 AE10, AE11, AE13, AE14, AE18 & AE19 are available; Link to the contents document by clicking here.

 Some Euler Papers solving problems relating to isochronous and brachistochrone curves are presented in E001 and E003; a dissertation on sound in E002; Euler's essay on the location and height of masts on ships E004; while reciprocal trajectories are considered in E005 (1729); E006 relates to an application of an isochronous curve; E007 is an essay on air-related phenomena; E008 figures out catenaries and other heavy plane curves; E009 is concerned with the shortest distance between two points on a convex surface; E010 introduces the exponential function as an integrating tool for reducing the order of differential equations; E011 is out of sequence, concerns transformations of differential equations; Ricatti's 1724 paper on second order differential equations is inserted here; E012 & E013 are concerned with tautochrones without & with resistance; E014 is an astronomical calculation; all due to Leonard Euler.
-E019, E020, E21, E22, E025, E026, E036 E054, & E134 & Fermat letter to Wallis, E031, E041, E044, and E045 are present also, some of which are referred to in the Mechanica;E279 concerned with a general quadratic being a perfect square; E071, E281concerning continued fractions and E323, also E736.
+E019, E020, E21, E22, E23, E24, E025, E026, E036 E054, & E134 & Fermat letter to Wallis, E031, E041, E044, and E045 are present also, some of which are referred to in the Mechanica;E279 concerned with a general quadratic being a perfect square; E071, E281concerning continued fractions and E323, also E736.
 Also papers by Lexell and Euler tr. by J. Sten appear here incl.
 E407 recently, and translations of E524, E842 & E81 by E. Hirsch.
 Lately I have translated Euler's contributions to the theory of sound: E305, E306, E248 & E307 are now available.
 E281 has now been added to the general Euler papers .
 E279 has now been translated, relating to the general quadratic being a perfect square to be found below; following on from this, E323 has been added, which provided a new algorithm for solving Pell type equations.
 In addition, E071 , Euler's incredible paper on continued fractions, has just been finished , and can be found.
 I have just finished E036, which is concerned with an exposition of the Chinese Remainder Theorem, where a number is to be found from the remainders given by certain divisors.
 Two papers on fluids are now included, E258 and part 1 of E396 .
-Link to the contents document by clicking here.

 Euler: E33 : A Tentative Exposition of a new Theory of